-In January 2013, the Company filed a shelf registration statement on Form S-3 (the "S-3" or the "S-3 Shelf").
-The S-3 Shelf was declared effective in February 2013.
-Under the S-3 Shelf in June 2013, the Company established an at the market offering facility (the "ATM Facility") with Ascendiant Capital Markets, LLC ("Ascendiant") via an at the market offering agreement (the "ATM Agreement") Under the ATM Agreement, the Company offered and sold shares of our common stock from time to time through Ascendiant, acting as sales agent, in ordinary brokerage transactions at prevailing market prices.
-Under the ATM Facility, during fiscal 2014, the Company issued 3,306,334 shares of our common stock at an average price to the public of \$3.02 per share, receiving net proceeds from the ATM Facility of approximately \$9,698,000.
+In January 2013, the Company filed a shelf registration statement on Form S-3 (the "Form S-3" or the "Form S-3 Shelf").
+The Form S-3 Shelf was declared effective in February 2013.
+Under the Form S-3 Shelf in June 2013, the Company established an at the market offering facility (the "ATM Facility") with Ascendiant Capital Markets, LLC ("Ascendiant") via an at the market offering agreement (the "ATM Agreement").
+Under the ATM Agreement, the Company offered and sold shares of our Common Stock from time to time through Ascendiant, acting as sales agent, in ordinary brokerage transactions at prevailing market prices.
+Under the ATM Facility, during fiscal 2014, the Company issued 330,633 shares of our Common Stock at an average price to the public of \$30.20 per share, receiving net proceeds from the ATM Facility of approximately \$9,698,000.

-Also in fiscal 2014, the Company entered into an Underwriting Agreement with Roth Capital Partners, LLC on April 4, 2014, with respect to the issuance and sale in an underwritten Public Offering of an aggregate of 3,800,000 shares of our common stock at a price of \$3.10 per share.
-The Underwriting Agreement contained customary representations, warranties and agreements by the Company, customary conditions to closing, indemnification obligations, and a 90 day lock-up period that limited transactions in our common stock by the Company.
+Also in fiscal 2014, the Company entered into an Underwriting Agreement with Roth Capital Partners, LLC on April 4, 2014, (the "Underwriting Agreement") with respect to the issuance and sale in an underwritten public offering of an aggregate of 380,000 shares of our common stock at a price of \$31.00 per share (the "Public Offering").
+The Underwriting Agreement contained customary representations, warranties and agreements by the Company, customary conditions to closing, indemnification obligations, and a 90 day lock-up period that limited transactions in our Common Stock by the Company.
 Net proceeds from the Public Offering, which was completed in early April 2014, were approximately \$10,828,000.